windler/chesspal/README.md

 # Chesspal
-Chesspal is a responsive web server for [USB DGT e-Boards](https://digitalgametechnology.com/products/home-use-e-boards).
+Chesspal is a responsive webserver for [USB DGT e-Boards](https://digitalgametechnology.com/products/home-use-e-boards).
 Its core features are to record chess games and play against configurable AIs.

 Special thanks to:
 - @notnil ([https://github.com/notnil/chess](https://github.com/notnil/chess)) for an amazing golang based chess package that is used as a basis